 You don't count.

-But instead they did mention it.
+But instead, they did mention it.

-Like, you know the LGBT thing, like okay, lesbian gay, yeah, there's uh you you run into the odd lesbian now again, you run into a gay guy again, uh B, you run into the by guys occasionally, swing both ways.
+Like, okay, lesbian, gay, yeah, there's you, you run into the odd lesbian now again, you run into a gay guy again.

-T, what's the trans?
+T, what's D, trans?

 Questioning?